top of page

 – Anne Fadiman, author of The Spirit Catches You and You Fall Down

-“To pay great attention and devote steady care to the perspective of another is, in itself, almost miraculous—especially when the Other has been cast as mad and dangerous.[Sandy] Allen has brought forward [their] uncle’s life, rendering in exquisite detail what his experiences as a stigmatized, struggling man allowed him to see.
+“To pay great attention and devote steady care to the perspective of another is, in itself, almost miraculous—especially when the Other has been cast as mad and dangerous.[Sandy] Allen has brought forward [his] uncle’s life, rendering in exquisite detail what his experiences as a stigmatized, struggling man allowed him to see.
 This is a truly original piece of work.
 I urge you to read it.”

 – Adrian Nicole LeBlanc, author of Random Family